Fern Trail

 To enjoy the full experience of the interpretive displays, visitors can check out a Discovery Pen from the park’s Visitors Center.
 Each pen contains a microchip and a speaker.
 When touched to a green dot on a display, the visitor will hear the messages that are keyed to that individual station.
 All of the panels on the Fern Trail provide audio descriptions produced by a professional who works with the blind.

 Because of repeated seasonal flooding issues along Fern Trail, Newport Wilderness Society is planning and fundraising for the installation of an elevated ADA-compliant boardwalk through the affected parts of the trail.
-See this page on our website if you would like to donate to this restoration project.
+(This project was completed in 2023.)

 September 2011 ribbon-cutting ceremony for Fern Trail.
 (L-R) Tony Anheuser (Sister Bay Lions Club); Michelle Hefty (Park Manager); Dotti Krieger (former DNR accessibility coordinator); Andy Janicki (then-DNR accessibility coordinator); and Julie Hein (then-Park Naturalist).
 Photo courtesy Melody Walsh.